 Jennifer Alford began developing her genealogy knowledge after losing all of her remaining grandparents in the span of six months.
 When she realized how little she knew of her grandparents’ lives she began to pester her parents for stories of the past.
 Over the years, Jen has found wonderful friendships in the diverse group of genealogists she has come to know.
 Her own family research has focused on Jewish heritage and her ancestors’ home states of Indiana, Maine, Michigan, and Arkansas.

-Through her primary job is as a Traffic Engineer for a private consulting firm she has found that her work experience translates well to her genealogy business.
+Her primary job as a City Traffic Engineer keeps her hopping, but she has found that her work experience translates well to her genealogy business.
 Her strong organizational skills and use of logic and methodology as an engineer is highly beneficial to genealogy research.
 Other artistic pursuits include calligraphy, oil painting, embroidery, sewing, scrap booking, and photography.
 All of these interests are combined in the development of beautiful personalized artwork for her clients.

-Jennifer Alford is Publisher of Going In-Depth, IDG's monthly digital magazine.
-She is also the author of IDG's semi-monthly column, Jewish Genealogy.
+Jennifer Alford is Publisher of Going In-Depth, IDG’s monthly digital magazine.
+She was initially the author of IDG’s column, Jewish Genealogy.

 Go In-Depth with Jen: